One year of marriage in the books… what a milestone! Not only have you survived the first year of marriage, but hopefully you thrived!

-There are many time in marriage when we think, “I can’t believe I am being treated this way,” and then use that thought to justify a hurtful response towards our spouse.
-We say “it isn’t fair” or “we didn’t deserve that” but let’s just stop and think.
+Sometimes in marriage we think, “I can’t believe I am being treated this way,” and then BAM!
+We use that thought to justify a hurtful response towards our spouse.
+We justify our responses with “it isn’t fair” or “we didn’t deserve that” but let’s just stop and think.
 What do we really deserve and what’s really fair?
 It isn’t fair that Jesus Christ had to be tortured and hung on a cross to die for the sins we committed.
 He didn’t deserve to die, but He chose to because of His great love for us.

 We deserved Hell, but instead we get Heaven.

 God offers us grace and forgiveness when we mess up; shouldn’t we offer the same to our spouses?
 If two people in a marriage both choose to think this way –> it’s not about me <– and respond in obedience to Christ, our marriages would probably be filled with more joy and less bitterness.
 Bitterness is the disease that kills a marriage quicker than any other.
 Satan will use that to consume you and allow you to think it is okay to sin because of how your spouse responded to you.